Miltonnare/Jupiyter-Notebooks/README.md

 ## **Future of Data**

 We live in a world where data no longer sleeps.
 Every click, every movement, every heartbeat of business and life is recorded, refined, and reimagined.
-It’s no longer just information—it’s insight, direction, and power.Data is the silent engine beneath global innovation, the compass guiding decisions, and the fuel propelling us into the next era.
+It’s no longer just information—it’s insight, direction, and power.Data is the silent engine beneath global innovation, the compass guiding decisions, and the fuel propelling us into the next era.In this age, those who harness data don’t just follow the world—they drive it